Eyeless in Gaza (novel): Critical reception

+Although Eyeless in Gaza is less well-known and has been adapted fewer times than Huxley's Brave New World, it was generally highly praised by contemporary critics.
 The English journalist Simon Heffer has called the novel Huxley's best book and his only "great novel".
-According to Heffer, the book both harks back to Huxley's early satires and links to the more serious and philosophical concerns of his later novels.
+According to Heffer, the book both harkens back to Huxley's early satires and links to the more serious and philosophical concerns of his later novels.
 Formally, the novel uses a modernist stream of consciousness but based in fact, unlike the novels of Woolf, Proust and Joyce, whose narrators' memories are unreliable.
 Heffer writes that the novel explores the tension between wartime and pacifism in a particularly productive way, that Huxley is a "sophisticated, original English man of letters" who deserves a reevaluation, and that this novel is a good place to start.
 In Strictly English, Heffer's guide to writing clearly, he recommends Eyeless in Gaza as containing examples of what he considers to be Huxley's masterful use of parentheses (both brackets and dashes) and of the single dash.

 The blogger Josh Ronsen has created a table of the novel's events, rearranged in chronological order.